petermoser/minievents/README.md

 # MiniEvents

-MiniEvents is an abbreviated and small implementation of a Node-like EventEmmitter class.
+MiniEvents is a small implementation of a Node-like EventEmmitter class.

 ## Usage